DeSoto (automobile): Brand management and marketing

 Compounding this, when Chrysler marketing showed that consumers were likelier to buy an entry-level Chrysler than a DeSoto, Chrysler introduced the Newport as a 1961 model, selling more than 45,000 units in its first year.
 At less than $3,000, the Newport covered the same price range as the 1961 DeSoto, which had sold 3,034 units total.
 Thus the DeSoto was dropped and replaced by the Newport.
 In 1962, Dodge also introduced its own DeSoto replacement, the large DeSoto-sized Dodge Custom 880.
 With the introduction of the Newport and the Custom 880, the price gap caused by the demise of DeSoto was effectively closed.

 Going in the opposite direction, Chrysler pushed into the luxury market by marketing the luxury Imperial as a separate make and division starting in 1955.
 To make room for the new make, Chrysler began expanding downward, while Dodge began expanding upward, with larger and more luxurious models.
 Both Chrysler and Dodge began eating into DeSoto's already small market, and Chrysler's upper management did nothing to stop them.

-DeSoto trucks
+Trucks

 Chrysler Corporation introduced the DeSoto brand of trucks in 1937 to provide a greater number of sales outlets overseas for the American-built Dodge and Fargo commercial vehicles.
 The DeSoto brand was badge-engineered sporadically on Dodge trucks made in Argentina by its Chrysler local subsidiary (for the D-100 and the D-400 since 1960 to 1965), Australia, Spain, Turkey and the United Kingdom.

 Chrysler ended its truck operations in international markets in 1970.
 However, both the DeSoto and Fargo brands continued to be used on trucks made by Askam in Turkey.
 In 1978, Chrysler sold its share in the Askam venture to its Turkish partners.